swarmfund/sv-voting-mvp/README.md

 ## Solidity Contract

-The contract lives in `./contract` and uses truffle for development.
+The contract lives in `./contract` and uses truffle for development, though not for deployment.

-* `yarn solc` to compile contract via truffle to `./contract/build`
+* `yarn sol-compile` to compile contract to `_solDist`
+* `yarn sol-deploy <args>` to deploy (after compiling) to the blockchain

+To play with a Web3-esq CLI run `yarn sol-compile && yarn sol-cli`

 ## Web UI